opensearch-project/project-website/_posts/2021-05-18-my-first-steps-in-opensearch-plugins.markdown

 ## What are OpenSearch Plugins?

-Software plugins are, in essence, stand alone components __add features and capabilities__ to an existing core program.
+Software plugins are, in essence, stand alone components that __add features and capabilities__ to an existing core program.

 ![Figure 1: Plugins architectural diagram]({{ site.baseurl }}/assets/media/blog-images/2021-05-18-my-first-steps-in-opensearch-plugins/plugins-architectural-diagram.jpg){: .img-fluid }